 Research is accumulating that suggests individual differences in temperament may be rooted in variations in genes regulating oxytocin, serotonin, and dopamine.
 We take a look at the best evidence supporting the genetic variants linked to idiosyncracies in prosociality and empathy.

 Dr. Harlin is a certified instructor of the Benson-Henry Mind-Life Institute’s Stress Management and Resiliency Training (SMART) course and he teaches this course at New College.
 The SMART course is based on scientific principles and practices of mind-body medicine.
-Dr. Harlin will share some of the principles of this extraordinary healthcare program at our monthly patient support group get-togethers.
-The support group’s aim is to strengthen patients meditation practice, strengthen physical health and interpersonal relationships.
-Patients are encouraged to participate in these monthly get-togethers.
+Dr. Harlin will share some of the principles of this extraordinary healthcare program at our get-togethers.
+Our aim is to not only educate our patients about lifestyle medicine but also to strengthen patients meditation practice and interpersonal relationships.
+Patients are encouraged to participate in these get-togethers.